 Residency & Training Programs

 Our educational facilities include the $1.3 million J. Raymond Hinshaw, M.D.
 Medical Education Center.
 Its 220-seat auditorium and two smaller conference rooms are equipped with a computerized audiovisual system -- designed specifically for medical applications -- whose capabilities are unmatched in the region.
-Rochester General's Surgical Skills Laboratory is the site where hundreds of physicians from throughout the world have gained proficiency in the use of emerging technologies including surgical lasers, laparoscopy and pelviscopy.
-Our nationally recognized Lillie B. Werner Health Sciences Library is a premier resource for medical information, with a collection of 420 medical journals and access to more than 100 online databases.
+Rochester General's Surgical Skills Laboratory is the site where physicians from throughout the world have gained proficiency in the use of emerging technologies including surgical lasers, laparoscopy and pelviscopy.

-Rochester General Hospital also serves as a clinical training center for students in more than 20 health care fields, including nursing, physical therapy, social work, biomedical engineering, and nuclear medicine.
-In addition, the Hospital is a successful site for nurse midwifery education and for the training of physician assistants in obstetrics and gynecology.
+Rochester General Hospital also serves as a clinical training center for students in more than 20 health care fields, including nursing, midwifery, physical therapy, social work, biomedical engineering, and nuclear medicine.

 We have a dedicated Research Institute, and an alliance with Rochester Institute of Technology, partnering with them in academic areas such as medical illustration, medical design, biomedical photographic communication, medical informatics, physician assistant education, medical sonography, biomedical science and technology, biochemistry, health systems and biomedical engineering, health and nutrition, health management and public health policy.
 RGH is the primary training site for RIT’s Physician Assistant program.